 The identification strategy of this paper relies on the delays in completion of the 156 Projects that arose after their start.
-When in 1960 the Soviet Union canceled the program, some plants had received both Soviet machinery and equipment and technical assistance (advanced plants), some others had only gotten Soviet machinery and equipment (basic plants), while the remaining ones didn't get any Soviet machinery or technical assistance and ended up employing traditional domestic technology plants in some projects (comparison plants).
+When in 1960 the Soviet Union suddenly interrupted the technology transfer program, some plants had received both Soviet machinery and equipment and technical assistance (advanced plants), some others had only gotten Soviet machinery and equipment (basic plants), while the remaining ones didn't get any Soviet machinery or technical assistance and ended up employing traditional domestic capital goods (comparison plants).

-We estimate the effects of the Soviet technology transfer via the following equation:
+We estimate the effects of the Soviet technology transfer via the following equation on the 304 steel plants belonging to the 156 Projects:

-$$\operatorname{outcome}{it} = \alpha_i + \delta_t + \sum{\tau=-5}^{40} \beta_t (\operatorname{Basic}i \cdot \operatorname{Years after Transfer} = \tau{it})$$ (1) $$+ \sum{\tau=-5}^{40} \gamma_t (\operatorname{Advanced}i \cdot \operatorname{Years after Transfer} = \tau{it}) + \epsilon{it}$$ where $outcome{it}$ is logged output and TFP of plant i at time t; $Basic_i$ is an indicator for plants that received a basic transfer; Advancedi is an indicator for plants that received an advanced transfer on top of a basic transfer; Years after Transfer= $\tau{it}$ is an indicator when a calendar year is $\tau$ years before or after the year in which plant i received the Soviet transfer.
-Since equation 1 is an event study, we need to impute values for Years after Transfer= $\tau{it}$ for comparison plants.
+outcome{it} = $$\alpha_i + \delta_t + \sum{\tau=-5}^{40} \beta_t (\text{Basic}i \cdot \text{Years after Transfer} = \tau{it})$$ (1) + $\sum{\tau=-5}^{40} \gamma_t (\text{Advanced}i \cdot \text{Years after Transfer} = \tau{it}) + \epsilon{it}$ outcome{it} is logged output and TFP11 of plant i at time t; Basic_i is an indicator for plants that received a basic transfer; Advanced_i is an indicator for plants that received an advanced transfer on top of a basic transfer; Years after Transfer= τ{it} is an indicator when a calendar year is τ years before or after the year in which plant i received the Soviet transfer.
+Since equation 1 is an event study, we need to impute values for Years after Transfer= τ{it} for comparison plants.
 To this end, we assume that they would have been treated in 1960, the year of the Spilt.
 However, our results are robust to alternative imputations, as explained in Section 5.1.
-The excluded year is $\tau = -1$ .
-Plant fixed effects $\alpha_i$ control for variation in output over plants that is constant over time.
-Calendar year fixed effects $\delta_t$ control for variation in output over time that is common across all plants.
+The excluded year is $\tau = -1$.
+Plant fixed effects α_i control for variation in output over plants that is constant over time.
+Calendar year fixed effects δ_t control for variation in output over time that is common across all plants.
 Standard errors are clustered at the plant level.
+As all plants were still alive and state-owned in 2013, equation 1 estimates an intensive margin effect.

-&lt;sup>9 Specifically, we compute either TFPQ or TFPR based on the possibility of measuring firm physical output or only revenues.
+11 Specifically, we compute either TFPQ or TFPR based on the possibility of measuring firm physical output or only revenues.
 Details about their estimation can be found in Appendix C.

-Under the identification assumption that the transfer eventually received (or not received) by a plant was orthogonal to its characteristics or its potential success, the coefficient $\beta_t$ captures the effect of receiving a basic transfer on plant performance, relative to plants that did not receive any Soviet transfer $\tau$ years after its implementation; the coefficient $\gamma_t$ captures the additional effect of receiving an advanced transfer on top of a basic transfer $\tau$ years after its implementation.
+Under the identification assumption that the transfer eventually received (or not received) by a plant was orthogonal to its characteristics or its potential success, the coefficient β_t captures the effect of receiving a basic transfer on plant performance, relative to plants that did not receive any Soviet transfer τ years after its implementation; the coefficient γ_t captures the additional effect of receiving an advanced transfer on top of a basic transfer τ years after its implementation.
 The remainder of this section provides evidence in support of the research strategy.